AlexArms/AlexArms/README.md

 ### Hey There 👋

 I recently decided to pursue software engineering as a career path, so here I am.
 I started with a couple bootcamp's basic prep courses, and some miscellaneous Youtube videos.
 I ended up going through one of the bootcampsm, and have now been in the field for a little over a year as of January 2023.

 The primary technologies and languages I am comfortable with are...
+- Gitlab / Github / Git
 - React / NextJS
 - JavaScript / TypeScript
 - Node / Express